confluentinc/cp-all-in-one/cp-all-in-one-security/oauth/README.md

 ```
 $PATH_TO_CLI_BINARY/confluent login --url http://localhost:8091
 ```

+### Visualize metrics with Prometheus and Grafana

+This setup includes Prometheus and Grafana to visualize metrics.
+Grafana can be accessed via http://localhost:3000 using the `admin:admin` credentials.
+JMX exporter configs are present [here](./metrics/exporter.yml), which can tweaked as per your liking.

 ### Troubleshooting
 At times, the broker takes more than expected time ( 60 seconds) to completely start.
 If it fails, please re-run the startup scrip.
 The steps are idempotent, and not going to do any disruptive change.